These pumpkin muffins stay moist for days, and they have the best balance of flavors and sweetness. I can't wait for you to try these.

 Whether enjoyed for breakfast, as a snack, or even as a dessert, pumpkin muffins are sure to satisfy your cravings and bring a touch of autumn to your taste buds.

 Why this recipe works

-- Made in under an hour from start to finish.
+- Time- these delish muffins are made in under an hour from start to finish.

 Pumpkin puree- we like making our own pumpkin puree from fresh pumpkins.
 You can use either canned pumpkin puree or homemade pumpkin puree, make sure that you strain the extra liquids from your fresh pumpkins.
 You will need 1 cup of pumpkin puree.

 Flour– we used all-purpose flour for this recipe, self-rising flour, and cake flour will work great as well.

 Sugar- we used granulated sugar for this recipe.
 You can use caster sugar as well.

 Brown sugar- adds a caramelly flavor to the muffins.